Why the right Domain Name selection is important

 The domain name isn't the only consideration to take into account, it's also important to choose the best domain name extension.

-Along side these extension there are numerous others available such as .club, .bid, .biz, .net, .london, .trade and .webcam which all indicate a specific website type.
+Along side this extension there are numerous others available such as .club, .bid, .biz, .net, .london, .trade and .webcam which all indicate a specific website type.

 Make it future-proof